 Balancing work with skiing and snowboarding | Trying out workcation in Minamiuonuma

-"ski first thing in the morning, then work," "night skiing after 5," and "only ski when the conditions are good" The COVID-19 pandemic has led to the spread of teleworking, and the concept of workation, a combination of work and vacation, has also emerged.
-Workation, in a nutshell, is the act of utilizing teleworking and other methods to work while enjoying leisure time in a location other than your usual workplace, such as a resort, hot spring resort, or national park.
-If you look at the Japan Tourism Agency's workation page (here) , you'll see that there are actually many different types of workation, but here we'd like to talk about satellite office-style workation.
+Phrases like "skiing first thing in the morning before work," "night skiing after 5 pm," and "skiing only on days with good conditions" are the dream days that every ski and snowboard enthusiast envisions.
+The COVID-19 pandemic has led to the spread of teleworking, and the concept of "workation," a combination of "work" and "vacation," has emerged.
+To reiterate, workation is the practice of using teleworking and other methods to enjoy leisure time while working in a location different from one's usual workplace, such as a resort, hot spring resort, or national park.
+Looking at the Japan Tourism Agency's workation page (here) , there are actually various types of workations, but here we will talk about satellite office-type workations.

 To put it simply, the benefits of workation include reducing stress by working from a place of your choice and creating extra time for hobbies and relaxation by eliminating travel time